m0rtem/CloudFail/README.md

 https://sploit.io/2017/08/12/cloudfail-a-tactical-dns-reconnaissance-tool/

-CloudFail is a tactical reconnaissance tool which aims to gather enough information about a target protected by CloudFlare in the hopes of discovering the location of the server.
+CloudFail is a tactical reconnaissance tool which aims to gather enough information about a target protected by Cloudflare in the hopes of discovering the location of the server.
 Using Tor to mask all requests, the tool as of right now has 3 different attack phases.

 1. Misconfigured DNS scan using DNSDumpster.com.
 2. Scan the Crimeflare.com database.